silasss/investor-helper/README.md

 - [ ] Look at configuration of all projects, .nvmrc, eslint, prettier
 - [ ] clean up project and to get start the project

+### To keep in mind
+- [ ] When I started the host application, and navigated by dashboard route, it was 404, even after I started the dashboard application it doesn't had updated for host.